 - Faculty salary and/or benefits (neither academic year nor summer support permitted)

 - Transfer of funds to institutions or individuals outside of UT Dallas

 - Indirect costs

 Proposal documents should have 1-inch margins and use 12-point font.
 Upload one combined document (preferably in PDF format).

 - Summary.
 In 300 words or less describe the proposed Center, the potential impact, and the collaboration for a general audience.

 - Proposal.
 Limited to five pages with the following section headings in sequence.
 The bibliography does not count against the page limit.

 - Plan and Anticipated Accomplishments.
 Provide a description of your plan and explain what you plan to accomplish during the SCI grant award period with a timeline.
 How many faculty and students do you envision for the Center?
-What kinds of accomplishments will be the basis of evaluating success (publications, patents, tech transfer, collaborations outside of UT Dallas, workshops/conferences or other outreach, etc.)?
+What kinds of accomplishments will be the basis of evaluating success (faculty recruitment/retention, publications, patents, tech transfer, collaborations outside of UT Dallas, workshops/conferences or other outreach, etc.)?